gioblu/BIPLAN/README.md

 ```
 102334155
 ```
 On my linux computer the [biplan-interpreter](examples/LINUX/biplan-interpreter/) needs around 35 microseconds to run the algorithm.

+### Performance

+For now BIPLAN is around 2 times slower than python on my linux machine and around 10 times quicker than TinyBasicPlus when running on Arduino compatible boards.

 ### Documentation
 - [Configuration](/documentation/configuration.md)